NagarjunaAddanki/meter-reading/README.md

 ```
 dotnet run --project source\api
 ```
+The project will be built and migrations run on local SQL express.
+NOTE - Change the connection string appropriately in the appsettings, if you do not have SQL express locally.

 Use postman to post a csv file containing meter readings to the following endpoint.
 Ensure that the name of the key in form data is **"file"**.
 **https://localhost:5001/MeterReading/meter-reading-uploads**